113ll3/Ibmclouddocscli/quote-strings.md

 ```
 {: codeblock}

-## Linux or MacOS
+## Linux or macOS
 {: #quote-linux}

-For Linux or MacOS, use single quotation marks to surround the JSON data structure.
+For Linux or macOS, use single quotation marks to surround the JSON data structure.

 ```
 ibmcloud resource service-instance-create my-service-instance db-service lite us-south -p ‘{“units”:1}’